 Looks of horror on every face in the audience.
 It was clear that none of us would drink the water if he added even a drop from the beaker in his left hand.

-Back in 1976 Argentina was involved in an internal ‘dirty war.’
-People were arrested, detained, and sometimes ‘disappeared’ without any respect for their legal rights.
+In 1976 Argentina was involved in an internal ‘dirty war.’
+People were arrested, detained, and many thousands were ‘disappeared’ without any respect for their legal rights.
 Two of those arrested were Catholic priests named Yorio and Jalics.
 They were Jesuits.
 Their boss at the time was Jesuit Provincial Superior Jorge Bergoglio, now better known as Pope Francis.

-Some of the torturers from that time are now on trial for war crimes.
-One side claims the Jesuits were activists, and that the future pope didn’t do enough to protect them.
-There are even claims that he ratted them out to the bad guys to make points for himself.
-The pope, of course, claims he did all in his very limited power to work ‘behind the scenes’ with the Junta to secure the release of the two accused priests.
+Some of the torturers from that time went on trial for war crimes.
+One side claimed the Jesuits were activists, and that the future pope didn’t do enough to protect them.
+There were even claims that he ratted them out to the bad guys to make points for himself.
+The pope, of course, claims 'he did all in his very limited power to work behind the scenes with the Junta' to secure the release of the two accused priests.

 The same two scriptural principles apply.
 What Jesus commanded his followers to do was to follow his example, and preach the kingdom.
 He didn’t ask them to become activists, set up charities or hospitals, overthrow corrupt governments or break in to nuclear facilities.